Matrix balancing based interior point methods for point set matching problems: Matrix balancing

 \section{Matrix balancing}

 Let $A$ denote a positive matrix in $ \IR^{n\times n}$.
-Matrix balancing~\cite{Sinkhorn} aims to find a pair of positive \textit{scaling} vectors $\zeta^{(1)}, \zeta^{(2)}\in \IR^n$, so that the matrix balancing projection is doubly stochastic, i.e., The existence of $\zeta^{(1)},\zeta^{(2)}$ is proved in (\cite{Sinkhorn},\cite{Knopp1967}) for any positive matrix and any nonnegative matrix, respectively.
+Matrix balancing~\cite{Sinkhorn} aims to find a pair of positive \textit{scaling} vectors $\{\zeta^{(1)}, \zeta^{(2)}\}$, so that the matrix balancing projection is doubly stochastic, i.e., The existence of $\{\zeta^{(1)},\zeta^{(2)}\}$ is proved in~\cite{Sinkhorn},\cite{Knopp1967} for any positive matrix and any nonnegative matrix with total support, respectively.
 Matrix scaling methods and its various applications in scientific computing, statistics and engineering can be found in the extensive survey~\cite{Idel2016} and the references therein.
 In general, the prescribed row sums and column sums do not have to be restricted to $\1_n$.
 See~\cite{Kalantari2008} and\cite{AllenZhu2017}.
-Here, we only give a brief introduction related to our application.
-Matrix scaling serves two distinct functions in this paper: a projection to ensure the iterations $x^{(t)}\in \Pi_n$; the construction of an optimal solution in (\ref{xlogx}) for negative entropy barrier functions.
 In the section, we shall list a few matrix scaling algorithms and their variants.